stevenleung2018/digital-cv/docs/Resume_of_Steven_leung.md

     -   Qualified in a fully-assessed pool for IT-02 (IT Analyst) with Shared Services Canada (SSC)
 -   Security: Reliability
--   10 years of experience as a technical consultant/project manager (with various companies)
+-   10+ years of experience as a technical consultant/project manager (with various companies)
 -   4.5+ years of data & analytics client-facing consultancy experience
 -   Master of Data Science, UBC
 -   Programming/Query Languages – Python, SQL, R
+-   Certified in Cybersecurity (CC) by ISC2 since December 2023
+-   Azure Fundamentals (AZ-900) since May 2023
 -   Project Management Professional (PMP) certified since 2017

 ## RELEVANT PROFESSIONAL EXPERIENCE